Learn about BPR and how it's used to scale and improve business operations.

 3. Identify gaps

 Set up key performance indicators (KPIs) that give you an idea of how close or far you are from achieving your business goals.
-Look at cycle time, the production process, or how long it takes to get trucks loaded at the warehouse.
+Look at cycle time, the production process, or how long it takes to load trucks at the warehouse.

 4. Select a test case